digineo/thumbshooter/README.md

 Thumbshooter
 ============

-Generates thumbshots of URLs by using webkit und python.
+Generates thumbshots of URLs by using Webkit and QT4.

 Requirements